lbaehren/lofarsoft/src/pipeline/docs/sphinx/source/developer/lofarpipe/support.rst

 ************************************

 This package contains effectively all the core framework code that comprises the LOFAR pipeline system.
-Broadly speaking, it address four distinct problem
+Broadly speaking, it address five distinct problem
 areas:

 .. toctree::